gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 {{% notice note %}}
 <p>
-When referring to an update of the _operating system version_ in this document, this is related to the update of the shoot cluster's worker nodes with a machine image (for example, [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) for AWS).
+When referring to an update of the _operating system version_ in this document, this is related to the update of the shoot cluster's worker nodes with a machine image, for example, [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) for AWS.
 </p>
 {{% /notice %}}